pete-gordon/oricutron/ReadMe.txt

 Anyway, on Telestrat, orix can start floppy disk because FDC is present.

-Not emulated parts :
+Not emulated parts:
 * eeprom programming sequence
 * loading ROM into RAM bank (which could emulate RAM saved with battery)
 * save on disk any modification into RAM bank (which could emulate RAM saved with battery)
 * ch376 is not fully supported in the emulation mode.
-There is a lot of others functionnalities which are missing on ch376 emulation
+There is a lot of others functionalities which are missing on ch376 emulation
 * firmware 2 of the board.
 Only firmware 1 of the board is supported

 To activate the plugin, you must activate twilighte_board option in oricutron.cfg